Every winter older people die unnecessarily due to the cold. Many deaths and illnesses can be prevented by keeping homes warm.

 If you have any problems keeping your home warm or covering the cost of fuel you may be able to get information and advice from your housing provider or local district or borough council.
 You can refer yourself for warm homes advice using our First Contact scheme.

-If you have a health condition that is made worse by the cold and you struggle to afford to heat your home, the Healthy Homes Project may be able to help or can direct you to other sources of support on telephone 01629 536919.
+If you have a health condition that is made worse by the cold and you struggle to afford to heat your home, the Healthy Homes Project may be able to help or can direct you to other sources of support, tel: 01629 536919.

 Forces for Warmth delivers energy advice to East Midlands veterans.
 An individual can access the support directly by contacting the Royal British Legion tel: 0808 802 8080 and advising they need support with managing their fuel bills.